PragTob/cloud9-jasmine-ext/README.md

 Jasmine Test Panel for Cloud9
 ==================

 The Jasmine Test Panel for Cloud9 is aimed at making testing with Jasmine and CoffeeScript easier in the [Cloud9](c9.io) IDE.
 It provides a test panel from which tests can be executed.
+You can find a screencast of the project [here](http://www.youtube.com/watch?v=Iy49Ho1z-PQ&feature=plcp).

 Installation
 ------------